extrawurst/DerelictFmod/README.md

 Note:
 Supports fmod version 1.06.09

-A dynamic binding to [Fmod](http://www.fmod.org/) low level api (c-api) for the D Programming Language.
+A dynamic binding to [Fmod](http://www.fmod.org/) low level api and fmodstudio api (c-api) for the D Programming Language.

 For information on how to build DerelictFmod and link it with your programs, please see the post [Using Derelict](https://derelictorg.github.io/using.html) at the The One With D.